STEVE INSKEEP, HOST:

 Remember, this was all one nation at one time.
 South Sudan got its independence less than a year ago.
 The two countries have now been engaged in a dispute over oil and territory and South Sudanese independence saw Sudan lose its main oil reserves and much of its revenue.
 That's what's driving this.

 The U.N. and African Union are calling for calm, but there were numerous reports of border clashes and air raids over the weekend.
 And we'll bring you more as we learn it.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.